-1) Student Resource Sheet S-1, S-2 and S-3
+- 1) Student Resource Sheet S-1, S-2 and S-3

-2) Herbs
+- 2) Herbs

+- 3) PowerPoint software (or similar)

 Inform the class that they will be discussing medicine, both traditional and modern.
 Divide the class into small groups.
 Ask groups to brainstorm what "medicine" means to them.
 Challenge students to consider the many ways that medicine is used/applied, and for what purposes.
 Ask each group to choose a note-taker for the upcoming class discussion.
 Note group responses on the board.
 Ask the class if anyone is aware of medicine that comes from plants rather than from a pharmacy.
 List their responses for future reference.